 - The President or a designee will authorize all closings because of adverse weather or emergencies.
-Notice of closings will be made using radio, television messaging, telephone recordings, and Internet postings.
+The President or a designee will authorize all closings because of adverse weather or emergencies.
+The College will publish closing or delayed schedule announcements using a variety of media.
+Students, employees and members of the public can receive announcements via the College’s website, or local radio and television stations, or popular social media platforms.
+Current and active subscribers to the Blue Ridge Alert system may receive announcements via automated voice phone call, text message, or email.
 Announcements will specify openings, closings, and delayed schedules for both day and evening classes, and for both the Henderson County Campus and the Transylvania County Campus.
 Morning announcements should be made by 6 a.m.
 A separate announcement about evening classes will be made by 2 p.m.

 - When the College closes, delays opening, or closes early, such times may not always coincide with announced closings of local public schools, colleges or governmental agencies.
 It is also possible, for example, that classes at the Transylvania County Campus may be held while the Henderson County Campus is closed.
 In some cases, off-campus instruction may continue when safety permits and when those class locations are deemed operational by other agencies.
 Examples include: Health Sciences Program clinical sites, and training sites at business and industry locations.
 In cases when the Colleges announces a delayed opening, if any portion of a scheduled class or lab can be held after the opening time, then that remaining portion of the class must be held.

 - When the College is officially closed, other groups or organizations meeting or working on campus will keep the same hours as the College faculty and staff.
 Cancellation or rescheduling of public performances held on campus for which tickets are pre-sold will be announced separately.